micovery/apigee-hybrid-auth/README.md

 ## Apigee Hybrid UI Authentication

 This tool allows you to authenticate to the Apigee UI, and save the security HTTP headers to disk.
-What's the point of this you ask ...?
+What's the point of this you ask?
 By doing this, you can use cURL to call the same APIs that the Apigee UI uses.

 This is sometimes useful for automation purposes if you want to call Apigee APIs for features that are still in alpha, or beta stage.